yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/zone.md

 # Zone

-The Zone component allows you to manage [Cloudflare Zones](https://developers.cloudflare.com/dns/zone-setups/) for your domain.
-A Cloudflare Zone represents a domain and its configuration settings on Cloudflare, enabling you to manage DNS, SSL/TLS, caching, security, and other settings.
+The Zone component allows you to manage [Cloudflare Zones](https://developers.cloudflare.com/dns/zone-setups/) for your domain, enabling you to configure DNS, SSL/TLS, caching, security, and other settings.

 # Minimal Example